andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 </table>
 ```

-As visible in the results, the regionally deployed full stack web app outperformed the client-only SPA in all four web vital measurements.
+As visible in the results, the regionally deployed full stack web app outperforms the client-only SPA in all four web vital measurements.
 It can be noted that the Largest Contentful Paint and the Speed Index improved by over 2 seconds each.

 ### Lab test 2: Regionally deployed Remix app on serverless function

 For this section, the client-only SPA is deployed on [Vercel](https://vercel.com/) on a global CDN.
 The implementation can be found here: [(1) Client-only SPA](https://github.com/andrelandgraf/movies-react-spa).

-The full stack web app uses Remix.run with the Vercel adapter and runs on a serverless function on Vercel.
+The full stack web app uses Remix with the Vercel adapter and runs on a serverless function on Vercel.
 The implementation can be found here: [Full stack app using Remix on Vercel](https://github.com/andrelandgraf/movies-react-full-stack-app/tree/everything-on-vercel).

 #### PageSpeed Insights with function in Washington, US (iad1)

 This lab test was conducted using PageSpeed Insights (Mobile).
-The serverless function on Vercel was deployed in Washington, US (iad1).
+The serverless function on Vercel is deployed in Washington, US (iad1).

 Five test runs were conducted for both the client-side-only SPA and the Remix app and the medium was taken.